 In general, draughty homes are wasteful of energy, because they allow expensively heated air to escape while homeowners continue to feel achingly cold.
 To make your space cosier, people end up blasting their thermostats to improve comfort, which puts them in an unending cycle of wasting more energy without locking in comfort.

+Solutions.
 Below are realistic solutions you might want to try to prevent draught from seeping into your floorboards: